The Tuscaloosa Marine Shale Brings New Attention to Louisiana10/17/2011

 - Pointe Coupee Parish, Louisiana

 - Rapides Parish, Louisiana

 If we look at the number of new leases filed in these areas from February to July of last year and this year, there is a definite upward trend:

 We especially see this in Vernon, Avoyelles and Beauregard Parishes, though activity in those areas is right now likely focused on Austin Chalk fields, according to Amelia Resources.

 In light of this activity, we have now added the Tuscaloosa Marine Shale to our Tobin Trends blog, which takes a look at these leasing trends.
 Each month, we look at how many new leases were filed per parish/county.

-Here's a look at active area of the play in the southeastern part of Avoyelles Parish using our new Tobin Online Web map:
+Here's a look at active area of the play in the southeastern part of Avoyelles Parish using our Tobin Data map: